kadena-io/marmalade/pact/collection-tutorial.md

 For simplicity, each muppet token manifests will contain text of its names.

-2. Use `marmalade.ledger.create-token-id` to get generate token-ids.
+2. Use `marmalade.ledger.create-token-id` to generate token-ids.

 ```
 (marmalade.ledger.create-token-id (kip.token-manifest.create-manifest (uri "text" "Kermit the Frog") [])))